Comment on "Chiral symmetry restoration, the eigenvalue density of the Dirac operator, and the axial U(1) anomaly at finite temperature"

 \paragraph{}

-It is inherent in the nature of the problem that the expectation value $\la\ldots\ra$ in Eqs.~\eqref{eq:aft_crit4_0}--\eqref{eq:aft_crit5} must be understood as the thermodynamic limit of the expectation value computed in a finite volume.
+It is inherent in the nature of the problem that the expectation value $\la\ldots\ra$ in Eqs.~\eqref{eq:aft_crit4_0}--\eqref{eq:aft_crit5} must be understood as the thermodynamic limit of the expectation value computed in a finite volume; this meaning of the notation will be understood in the following.
 In fact, for Eq.~\eqref{eq:aft_crit4_0} to be a meaningful statement about the chiral limit, this should be taken only after the thermodynamic limit.
 Similarly, the measure $ D\!A \, P(m,A)$ appearing on the right-hand side of Eqs.~\eqref{eq:aft_crit4} and \eqref{eq:aft_crit5} should be understood as a measure formally defined on the space of configurations of infinite volume.

-By referring to Eq.~\eqref{eq:aft_crit4} as providing the leading $m$ dependence of $ \la \Oc(A)^{l_0}\ra$ [see after their Eq.~(24)], the authors of Ref.~\cite{Aoki:2012yj} are implicitly assuming that the integral does not vanish in the chiral limit, and so not only that $ P(0,A)$ is not identically zero, but also that the measure of the support of $\Oc(A)^{l_0}$ according to $D\!A \, P(0,A)$ is nonzero.
-Nonetheless, if this were not the case one would simply find that $\la \Oc(A)^{l_0}\ra$ vanishes faster than $m^{k_0}$, and their argument would not change substantially.
+By referring to Eq.~\eqref{eq:aft_crit4} as providing the leading $m$ dependence of $ \la \Oc(A)^{l_0}\ra$ [see after their Eq.~(24)], the authors of Ref.~\cite{Aoki:2012yj} are implicitly assuming that the integral does neither diverge nor vanish in the chiral limit, and so not only that $ P(0,A)$ is well defined and not identically zero, but also that the measure of the support of $\Oc(A)^{l_0}$ according to $D\!A \, P(0,A)$ is nonzero.
+Nonetheless, if this measure were zero one would simply find that $\la \Oc(A)^{l_0}\ra$ vanishes faster than $m^{k_0}$, and their argument would not change substantially.

-Finally, notice that generally Eq.~\eqref{eq:aft_crit4_0} does not imply Eq.~\eqref{eq:aft_crit4}, as $m^{-k} \la \Oc(A)^{l_0}\ra$ may be vanishing more slowly than a power.
-However, in Ref.~\cite{Aoki:2012yj} this is justified by the assumption that in the symmetric phase the expectation values of mass-independent observables involving only gauge fields are analytic function of $m^2$ at $m=0$, which also allows the authors to write $k_0= 2\left(\lfloor k/2\rfloor +1\right)$ and $P(m,A)=\hat{P}(m^2,A)$.
-In any case, this is immaterial for what follows, and one could simply replace the factor $m^{k_0}$ with the leading, $o(m^k)$ dependence of $ \la \Oc(A)^{l_0}\ra$ without changing the arguments.
+Generally, Eq.~\eqref{eq:aft_crit4_0} does not imply $\la \Oc(A)^{l_0}\ra=O(m^{k_0})$ with $k_0>k$, since $m^{-k} \la \Oc(A)^{l_0}\ra$ may be vanishing more slowly than a power.
+However, in Ref.~\cite{Aoki:2012yj} this is justified by the assumption that in the symmetric phase the expectation value in the thermodynamic limit (if it exists at $m\neq 0$) of a mass-independent observable involving only gauge fields is an analytic function of $m^2$ in a neighborhood of $m=0$ (referred to as ``$m^2$-analyticity assumption'' in the following).
+This also allows the authors to write $k_0= 2\left(\lfloor k/2\rfloor +1\right)$ and $P(m,A)=\hat{P}(m^2,A)$, which is, however, immaterial for what follows.
+Since the $m^2$-analyticity assumption has far-reaching and unexpected consequences, it is better to proceed at first without imposing it.
+One should then understand a factor $m^{k_0}$ as denoting the leading, $o(m^k)$ dependence of $ \la \Oc(A)^{l_0}\ra$ (changing the notation is straightforward but would add to the clutter, without any change in the arguments).

+Finally, since the authors of Ref.~\cite{Aoki:2012yj} apply Eq.~\eqref{eq:aft_crit5} to the topological charge squared divided by the volume (see their Sec.~III~G), when they require that $\Oc(A)$ be positive they most likely mean $\Oc(A)\ge 0$.
+Here I will understand positivity of an observable in the same way.

 \paragraph{}